 Our bank is an incredibly valuable collection of samples such as solid tumour tissue, blood and bone marrow that have been preserved with the utmost care and dignity for future clinical and research purposes.

-The CCC Tissue Bank is one of only three paediatric tumour tissue banks in Australia.
+The CCC Tissue Bank is one of only five paediatric tumour tissue banks in Australia.
 As the largest centre for the treatment of paediatric cancers in Australia, the campus embodies an exciting opportunity to access rare solid and liquid tumours (such as leukaemia) from paediatric patients during the course of treatment.

 The collection of tumour specimens from patients into a highly regulated Tissue Bank is an important aspect of the core business of the Children's Cancer Centre.
 Our goal is to provide the best care possible for current and future patients and the Tissue Bank is an essential component of this mandate.
 The CCC Tissue Bank enables clinicians to offer patients participation in international clinical trials.
 This is achieved by providing tissue, blood and bone marrow processing to facilitate these research efforts.